aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 Before we start diving into building iOS apps, there are some concepts we have to introduce.

 The "operating system" is the software that provides the environment in which our apps live.
 This is iOS, which is analogous to Windows, Linux, or Android, but runs exclusively on Apple's mobile devices.
+It "talks" to the hardware, so we don't have to worry about the peculiarities of running on a particular device.

 "Frameworks" are code that Apple provides that standardize the interaction between our apps and the operating system and device.
 For example, the "UIKit" framework provides user interface elements like buttons, toolbars, and tables that comprise user interfaces.
 It means we don't have to worry about writing code that draws typical elements, and it provides a consistent look-and-feel between apps.